Poulpes/onboarding/readme.md

 - Friday evening: Depending to everyone's schedule, friday evenings may be a good time to share a beer and talk about the week

 #### Yearly Meetings
-We're setting up biannual meetings to dedicate time to review the past 6 months, discuss achievments and
+We're setting up biannual meetings to dedicate time to review the past 6 months, discuss achievements, expectations for the upcoming 6 months.

-### Meetings
+### Side Project
-### Side and side Project
+In addition to our client

 ### What time should I arrive ?
 ### Can I work from home ?
 ### Equipment